IniJr/Java-Assignment/algorithm-analysis.md

 ## Compare with other sorts we have learned, and give a conclusion

+The sorting program was executed 6 times and the following conclusions were deduced:

-* Bubble sort seems to be the slowest
+* Bubble sort was the slowest of all executions
+* Shell sort and Merge sort seemed to be the fastest but anytime shell sort was faster than merge, the time difference was more significant than when merge was faster
-* Insertion sort is fast
+* Insertion sort is faster than selection sort
-* Shell sort comes next to insertion

 ```
 incified@Iniobongs-MBP Java Assignment % javac Sorting.java